-After removing capacity lost to background (i.e. non-coal) trains, saleable paths are calculated as a percentage of practical coal paths.
+After removing capacity lost to background (i.e. noncoal) trains, saleable paths are calculated as a percentage of practical coal paths.
 This adjustment covers maintenance, cancellations and a buffer.

 With the approval of the Hunter Valley Access Undertaking, the buffer has been formalised in the form of the Target Monthly Tolerance Cap (TMTC).
-The RCG stated preference is for a 10% TMTC which has now been achieved.
+The RCG stated preference is for a 10% TMTC which is likely to be achieved in 2015.
 The consequent calculation of the adjustment factor, based on cancellation and maintenance loss assumptions as determined by the HVCCC for 2014, is shown in Table 1.
 Note that the adjustments are cumulative (that is, sequentially multiplied) rather than additive.